PalmaL22/WavPlayerPublic/README.md

 Jar Branch: The Jar branch contains a runnable JAR file, so that you can easily download it and run it without having to copy down all of the code or files.
 It is a quick and easy way to test out the application yourself

-Video Branch: For a quick visual tour of the functionality of the wav player, you can watch a short video in the "video" branch